 Canon invited me to a special showing of the EOS R back in October 2018 but the camera's performance was underwhelming.
 I have held off buying a mirrorless camera until the technology has matured enough to give me performance at least comparable to my EOS-1D X Mark III body.

 I am beginning to work with the R3 and trying to separate hype from facts.
-Went to a few local parks, Central and Baja California, Grand Tetons National Park, Alaska and sub Arctic Canada for some real world wildlife testing.
+Went to a few local parks, Central and Baja California, Grand Tetons National Park, Alaska, Europe, sub Arctic Canada and Africa for some real world wildlife testing.
 So far, I am impressed but not wowed.
 The EVF cannot match the OVF on the EOS-1D X Mark III for speed and accuracy but it provides real time exposure of the image before I take the shot.
 That is a distinct advantage of the EVF over the OVF.
 The Electronic Shutter performs slightly better than the Mechanical Shutter on the Mark III.
 The AF tracking, especially in Animal Mode is impressive in most cases but the Eye AF is over hyped and unimpressive.

 Coming from decades of DSLR use, I am prepared to give the new technology some time.
 I am beginning to get used to the EOS R3 and gaining more confidence with the camera.
 I still have a few more real world wildlife photo shoots to go on in the next few months.
 I will write an extensive review on it after that.
 Stay in touch and check back often.
 The R3 mates well with the RF 100-500mm lens.
 Almost all the photos here were taken with the RF 100-500mm lens.
 The rest were shot with the EF 600mm f/4L IS III.
 I will use this new camera/lens setup and compare it to the EOS-1D X Mark III with EF 100-400mm II combo.
 They are currently my workhorse.